 A resolution was adopted extending an invitation to the young men of the town to join the the Club.
 Also, a resolution adopted concerning the election and qualification of members.
 The Club then adjourned to meet on Thursday, 16th instant, at 8 o'clock, when the permanent officers will be installed.
-All the members are requested to meet promptly at the next Club meeting, as there will be an interesting proposition before the Club.
+All the members are requested to meet promptly at the next Club meeting, as there will be an inter-